 Without thorough knowledge of personal injury law, it can be difficult to know whether you have a genuine claim or not.
-This is why speaking with an experienced bicycle injury lawyer is a great first step.
+This is why speaking with a bicycle injury lawyer is a great first step.

 When you seek legal advice, it’s important to provide as much detail about the accident and injuries as you can.
 This will help your representative identify the legitimacy of your case and determine the best way to approach the legal proceedings.

-Even if you’re not sure if you have a case, there’s no harm in asking a legal expert – particularly if the bike accident has left a significant mark on your income and/or livelihood.
+Even if you’re not sure if you have a case, there’s no harm in asking for legal advice – particularly if the bike accident has left a significant mark on your income and/or livelihood.